snorlax/pesis/README.md

-# pesis
+# Pesis - the game
-A card game like simulation of Finnish baseball
+A card game like simulation of Finnish baseball!